 A team statistician can use Game Data Live to gather play data.
 With the iPad's touch interface and scrolling lists for data entry, you can enter a lot of data fast.
 The data can be imported into Hudl after the game.
 You can enter a little data or up to 24 variables per play.
 The Hudl export can include 21 variables.
 Stats and Scouting Reports can be viewed or transmitted as PDFs by email or using AirDrop to coaches or the media.
 You'll be surprised how fast data entry is.

 View - Data Entry - Demonstration Video

-One person can shoot video and enter basic data and share those with other coaches in the pressbox.
 Networking within the pressbox is relatively simple.
+One person can shoot video and enter basic data and another can view it in the pressbox.
 Coaches see a play list for the entire game and can easily find plays and their video from the last possession.
 The person shooting the video can use an iPad, iPhone or a Macintosh with a camcorder.

-View - 2 iPads + WiFi - Demonstration Video
+View - 2 Macs with Gigabit Ethernet Networking - Demonstration Video